marcusnerdicus/REDAGraphDocs/Index.md

-﻿# Atlas Documentation
+﻿# REDAGraph Documentation

-Atlas Software was designed to give users a complete view of your complex operation from any level.
-Giving you the ability to accurately analyze data, critical to your business decisions.
-The system's genesis was the need to combine information from multiple sources and fuse them into a story that’s easily followed.
-The system contains all the major workflows to complete your supply chain.
-Major components include product inventory management, sales order and invoicing, scheduling, billing, lab data imports, and reporting.
+The REDAGraph SaaS web and mobile applications provide a Realtor a powerful and easy to use MLS Real Estate Data Analytics reporting tool.
+Using daily MLS updates a Reator can access a set of industry standard graphical and tabular reports by selected MLS Areas and email or text the report output.
+Most MLS reporting applications look at data from teh zip code level but REDAGraph aggregates data at the MLS Area level to give a focused set of data points to helpt a Realtor improve their pricing strategies for Sellers and Buyers.

 ## Getting Started

-* [Quick Start](Tutorials/quickstart.md) is a quick-start tutorial to login and navigate the Atlas application.
-Start with this tutorial if you want to quickly understand basic setup and navigation.
+* [Quick Start](Tutorials/quickstart.md) is a tutorial covering your login for the web application, installing the mobile application, and how to navigate the REDAGraph web application.
+Start with this tutorial to help you get setup and using the applicatinos quickly.
-* [Getting Started](Tutorials/Getting-Started.md) guide can be used to login and navigate the Atlas application and explore the different options and details.
+* [Getting Started](Tutorials/Getting-Started.md) guides can be used to explain how the applications works with MLS data, your application Role, Report Types, and the different features and how they can be used.
-* [Tutorials](Tutorials/Index.md) is a complete tutorial to understand and use all aspects of the Atlas solution.
+* [Tutorials](Tutorials/Index.md) will help explain and guide you, with more detail, through the different features, reports, and capabilities of REDAGraph.